Walmart rv aisle

 If using data via a hotspot is part of your cellular plan, you can get the internet up and running on your laptop using your phone or tablet’s hotspot feature.

 However, while this can work for essential work functions, I wouldn’t consider it a full-time option.
 Generally, those plans come with a data cap.
-Once you hit the limit appointed to your hotspot by your mobile carrier’s plan, speeds will be reduced for the rest of your billing cycle.
+Once you reach the limit set by your mobile carrier for your hotspot, speeds will be reduced for the rest of your billing cycle.

 Using a Mobile Hot Spot

-A better option than the one above is getting internet via a mobile hotspot, often called Jetpacks or MiFi devices.
+A better option than the one above is to get internet via a mobile hotspot, often called Jetpacks or MiFi devices.

-Mobile hotspots are a popular, portable internet option for RVers, but how helpful they are depends entirely on the data plan you have working within it.
+Mobile hotspots are a popular, portable internet option for RVers, but how helpful they are depends entirely on the data plan you have working within them.

-We have successfully operated off having a combo of the above two options.
+We have successfully operated with a combo of the two options above.

 Using a Cellular Router with a Modem